 ORGANIZING THE SCHEDULE & SLOTTING OF ALL THE PROGRAMS

-In addition to regular sessions, the conference must accommodate a variety of special events and mandatory sessions and meetings.
-More frequently, special meetings of APA Divisions, state management, and APA special interest groups are being held at conferences.
+In addition to regular sessions, the conference must accommodate a variety of special events and meetings.
+More frequently, special meetings of APA Divisions, Chapter management, and APA special interest groups are being held at conferences.
 While it’s important to have an idea of the magnitude of special events at the time of reserving hotel and conference center space, fitting these times with the regular conference sessions to make sure there’s room for all comes together when developing the conference schedule.
-In general, it is the role of the hired Conference Management Contractor to find time slots and meeting rooms for special (i.e., non-session) meetings.
+In general, it is the role of the Conference Management Contractor and VP Conferences to find time slots and meeting rooms for special (i.e., non-session) meetings.
 Special meetings will not displace regular session block sessions.

 Assigning Individual Sessions to Session Blocks

 Start with the schedule shell that was developed to accommodate all conference events (special events, mobile workshops, and evening events) and assign selected sessions into the identified, numbered Session Blocks.
-The assignment of the selected sessions to time slots (session blocks) is a process best done by a handful of Programs Committee members who have reviewed and selected the sessions, perhaps joined by another CHC member who can record where the sessions are placed.
-The outcome must have each session block with the assigned sessions and their track identified.
+To the best of your ability, balance subject matter among session blocks and on varying days of the conference.
+The outcome must have each session block with the assigned sessions (and their track) identified.
 The Graphic Designer will then be able to take your information and prepare an early version of the Conference at a Glance.
 Don’t worry about room assignments at this point.

-An option for a successful approach may seem old-fashioned: Use a large conference table that can accommodate all your session blocks, or use post-it notes.
-If you are using tracks to sort, color-code by track with the session name.
-You can color-code your session titles by track, then take the first track and distribute its sessions into all your session blocks.
-You’ll have multiple sessions from the same track in the same session block – just check to make sure you don’t have a very similar topic in the same block.
-If you decide to sort sessions only by topic, follow the same process to sort the topics into tracks.

 After distributing all sessions, go to all the sessions assigned to each session block and make sure you don’t have the same speaker assigned more than once in that block.
 The CM Credit Management Contractor will provide a matrix that shows each speaker and which session/s that speaker is on a panel.
-That is something to keep track of until the schedule is published since speakers are sometimes added late or are replaced.
+That is something to keep track of until the schedule is finalized and published since speakers are sometimes added late or are replaced.
 Very importantly: you should not place more than one or two major sessions (you know what those are!) in the same session block; spread them and popular sessions among all the session blocks.
 Also, think about using the most popular sessions as final-day or early morning/late afternoon anchor-sessions to maintain your session attendance numbers.

-You might want to use a blank Glance to display your initial session distribution for easier analysis.